0xless/less_on_sec/content/posts/rfid.md

 [+] time in bruteforce 1215 seconds
 ```

-As you can see it took ~20 minutes to crack a 4 hex digit password.
-It may seem a reasonable time but we need to consider that the password can be longer and that having access to the card for long periods of time is not always an option.
+As you can see, it took ~20 minutes to crack a 4 hex digit password.
+It may seem to be a reasonable time but we must consider that the password can be double the length and that having access to the card for long periods of time is not always an option.

 ### Attacks on RFID readers
-Finally we can talk about attacks on the readers, there are two main attacks:
+Finally, we can talk about attacks on the readers.
+There are two main attacks:
 - Tag simulation
 - Data exfiltration

 We saw that we can simulate a tag using the proxmark, but what if the ID we have read and simulated doesn't have enough permission to grant us access somewhere?
-In this scenario it's possible to use the read value as an upper limit to the ID space to research, and simulate every ID lower than that value hoping to find an ID with higher privileges.
+In this scenario, it's possible to use the read value as an upper limit to the ID space to research, and simulate every ID lower than that value hoping to find an ID with higher privileges.
 This attack is based on the assumption that lower IDs may have higher privileges because such privileges are associated with users registered earlier into the system, hence the lower ID value.
-As for the bruteforce attack the process may take a while, so it's not always a usable technique.
+As for the bruteforce attack, this process may take a while, so it's not always a usable technique.

-A sneakier way to get valid IDs, is to install a device such as the [ESPKey](https://redteamtools.com/espkey) inside the reader.
+A sneakier way to get valid IDs is to install a device such as the [ESPKey](https://redteamtools.com/espkey) inside the reader.
 This approach allows the interception of data directly from the wires and can harvest valid IDs.
-But of course require a physical access to the reader.
+Of course, this requires a physical access to the reader.

-Using the proxmark is also possible to sniff data from a tag to a reader, but given the antenna range, this is not a widely used technique and personally I haven't tried it yet.
+Using the proxmark is also possible to sniff data from a tag to a reader.
+Given the antenna range, this is not a widely used technique and personally I haven't tried it yet.

 ### Conclusions

 This article shows how, with the right hardware, it is possible to clone RFID tags with relatively low skills.

-What's scary it's how easy it is to "steal" valuable credentials.
+What's scary is how easy it is to "steal" valuable credentials.
 In an access control context, a stolen ID constitutes a danger for a business because of the implications of a possible unauthorized entry into a critical infrastructure.

 Possible mitigations include using a stronger authentication mechanism and trainings on RFID security and how to keep access tokens safe.
 Simple precautions like using an RFID shield (test those! some doesn't work!) and avoiding to keep a tag in sight can often be a huge improvement in access token security.

 A secure reader is also crucial.
 Some readers offer tamper detection mechanisms and actively try to detect and disable rewritable tags to avoid unauthorized entry.

-RFID credentials cloning can be one of the strongest tools in the arsenal of a phyisical penetration tester.
+RFID credentials cloning can be one of the strongest tools in the arsenal of a physical penetration tester.